learn-co-curriculum/cs-traversing-trees-readme/README.md

 This example picks up where the previous one leaves off.
 It selects the first paragraph in `paras` and the creates a `WikiNodeIterable`, which implements `Iterable<Node>`.
 The `for` loops iterates the nodes in the tree using a "depth first search", which produces the nodes in the order they would appear on the page.

 In this example, we print a `Node` only if it is a `TextNode` and ignore other types of `Node`, specifically the `Element` objects that represent tags.
-The result is the plain text of the paragraph without any markup.
+The result is the plain text of the HTML paragraph without any markup.
 The output is:

 >*Java is a general-purpose computer programming language that is concurrent, class-based, object-oriented,[13] and specifically designed...*

 At this point, you know what you need for the next lab, so you can skip ahead.
-But if you are not familiar with depth-first search, you might want to read the next section.
+But if you are not familiar with depth-first search, you should keep reading.

 ## Depth-first search

 There are several ways you might reasonably traverse a tree, each with different applications.
-We'll start with depth-first search, or DFS.
+We'll start with "depth-first search", or DFS.
 DFS starts at the root of the tree and selects the first child.
 If the child has children, it selects the first child again.
 When it gets to a node with no children, it backtracks, moving up the tree to the parent node, where it selects the next child if there is one; otherwise it backtracks again.
 When it has explored the last child of the root, it's done.

 There are two common ways to implement DFS, recursively and iteratively.
 The recursive implementation is simple and elegant: